 Social and Emotional Skills:

-• 96% of participants said that because of Arts Street they are better at taking responsibility for their actions.
+• 99% of participants said because of Arts Street they are better at taking responsibility for their actions.